-Part of a refinancing deal is usually to extend the loan term which is how the loan payments are lower, but it also means it will take longer for you to pay off.
+Part of a refinancing deal is usually extending the loan term which is how the loan payments are lower, but it also means it will take longer for you to pay off the loan.
 The payments at the beginning of your refinanced loan will be mostly made up of interest, leading your total interest costs for the asset to be higher.
-Be sure to read the fine print, lenders may make it seem like you’re getting a better deal when in actuality you’re paying more and have a longer term.
+Be sure to read the fine print, lenders may make it seem like you’re getting a better deal when in actuality you’re paying more when extending your term.

 The Refinancing Trade-Off

 Your credit scores might take a hit when you refinance, but that doesn’t mean that it’s not worth it.
 The whole point of having a good credit score is to take advantage of the financial benefits, including the low-interest rates and cost savings that come with refinancing.
 If you have the opportunity to get yourself a better loan and put yourself in a better position, by all means, take the opportunity.

 Rating of 5/5 based on 2 votes.

 Save time and money with Loans Canada.
 Research and compare lenders before you apply.
 Share your experiences with Canada's top lenders.

 Almost $500 in commission-free trades.
 Code “50TRADESFREE”.
 Conditions apply.

 Earn 5% Cash Back With Neo

 Earn an average 5%¹ cash back at thousands of partners and at least 1%² cashback guaranteed.

 Build credit while spending money with the Refresh Financial VISA card.